How Do They Build the New Year’s Ball Drop?

 Although each of the New Year’s Eve Balls of the past has had the same basic components—lights, metal, glass or crystal—each has looked starkly different than the original version, and none has been more brilliant than the ball that will sit atop NYC this New Year’s Eve.

-The designer of the current New Year’s Eve Ball, Jim O’Leary, stated that the ball is a geodesic design—a practical choice as it helps the piece withstand the crushing winds that whip across the rooftops of New York City.
+The designer of the current New Year’s Eve Ball, Fontainebleau Las Vegas, stated that the ball is a geodesic design—a practical choice as it helps the piece withstand the crushing winds that whip across the rooftops of New York City.
 He went on to say it’s the only fine-crystal outdoor installation in the world and it took a team of designers and builders 12 months to construct.

 Each year, the Ball has a new theme.
-This year’s theme is Serenity, and 288 new crystal panels depicting intertwining butterflies have been installed.
-Michael Craig is the President of Fiskars Living Americas—the parent company of Waterford Crystal—and had this to say of this year’s theme, “We are trying to pass along the idea of tranquility, peace and calm to everyone.”
+This year’s theme is “bowtie crystal ball”, and 2,688 Waterford crystals were installed.
+Nathalie Ahlström is the President of Fiskars Living Americas—the parent company of Waterford Crystal—as of Nov 1, 2024.

 Preparations for the drop continue up until the midnight hour, with engineers and artists testing the ball over and over again for weeks leading up to the big moment.
-Tom Brennan, Fiskars Living’s master artisan, told ABC News, “Testing is so thorough.
+Tom Brennan, Fiskars Living’s master artisan, has told ABC News in other years, “Testing is so thorough.
 It’s something we just take so seriously.
 An hour before [the drop] we are still testing—the cabling, the lighting.
 We’re rechecking everything to just to make sure it’s perfect.”

 Fun Facts About the NYE Ball